 - 1 tbsp butter

-When potatoes are fried, lower the heat and add cheese on them ( I used yellow cheese, which is called kasar peyniri in Turkish).
+- When potatoes are fried, lower the heat and add cheese on them.
 Stir a few times and without waiting long, pour the egg mixture.
 Do not stir it after adding the beaten egg in it.
 Just make some small touches in the center and around the omelette with your wooden spoon to give enough space for the egg mixture to reach the heat.
 Do not overcook it, it will be ready in 2 minutes.

 - You can serve it as it is in the pan or on a plate with a herb on the top.